 Example 1 – Medellin, Colombia

 This is our current home, and we may honestly never live anywhere else.
 It is a large city of almost 3 million people.
 We moved to Medellin, Colombia in May 2018.
 We decided to stay awhile, so we rented an unfurnished apartment.
 Furnishing the apartment with things like appliances, TV, 2 bedroom sets, living and dining room furniture, and everything to fully equip our kitchen was not inexpensive.
-However, the difference between “furnished” and “unfurnished” rents is significant.
+However, the difference between “furnished” and “unfurnished” rent is significant.
 We knew that spending this much now would save us thousands of dollars later.
 And down here, the definition of “furnished” can vary widely.
 So you may still need to buy many things to complete the furnishing.

+You can retire on Social Security Alone in Medellin, Colombia.
 Our 20th floor 3 bedroom apartment costs about $650 per month.
 And this is my view!
 Utilities and internet add about $170.

 Excellent Healthcare and Big Savings!